sidharta-s/kubernetes-ansible/README.md

 ### Setting up Kubernetes

 1. edit `group_vars/all.yml` to setup/change default settings.
 Ensure'fake' IP addresses are specified for use with Kubernetes services.
 This range of IPs shouldn't conflict with anything already in use in your network infrastructure.
 2. run `ansible-playbook -i inventory flannel.yml setup.yml` .
-This will install and bring up all Kubernetes components.
+This will install and bring up Kubernetes components (`cadvisor` setup is not in place yet)

 ## Interacting with the Kubernetes cluster